-Darwin International Airport Pty Ltd (DIA) obtained a 50-year lease, plus 49-year option from the Commonwealth of Australia to manage and develop Darwin International Airport under the Airports Act 1996.
-DIA is also a joint-user airport under the Act, and a joint-user deed with the Department of Defence governs the co-located operation of DIA and Royal Australian Air Force (RAAF) Base Darwin.
+Darwin International Airport Pty Ltd (DIA) has a 50-year lease plus 49-year option from the Commonwealth of Australia to manage and develop Darwin International Airport under the Airports Act 1996.
+DIA is also a joint-user airport under the Airports Act 1996, and a joint-user deed with the Department of Defence governs the co-located operation of DIA and Royal Australian Air Force (RAAF) Base Darwin.

 Amendments to the Airports Act 1996 in 2011 incorporated the Airport Environment Strategy into the Airport Master Plan.
 The Federal Minister subsequently aligned the expiry dates of the DIA Master Plan and Environment Strategy.

-The draft Major Development Plan for the Air Traffic Control (ATC) Upgrade Project was released for the 60 business day public comment period on 24 November 2016, in accordance with the requirements of the Airports Act 1996.
+The Preliminary Draft Master Plan (including Airport Environment Strategy) was released for the 60 business day public comment period on 7 March 2017, in accordance with the requirements of the Airports Act 1996.

 Please click on the following links to view the Preliminary Draft Master Plan and supporting Summary Document.